alterNERDtive/VoiceAttack-profiles/docs/installing.md

 action.
 You do not have to set any configuration options, this can be done way more elegantly!
 More on this [later on](general.md#settings).

+After adding the startup command you will have to right click VoiceAttack’s title bar and choose “Reload Active Profile” or restart VoiceAttack to it executed for the first time.

 #### Set Profile Options

 While editing the profile, hit the “Options” button.